Skip to main content

 The following links will lead you to condensed versions of each of the Eight Principles.
 API Co-Founders Lysa Parker and Barbara Nicholson's book Attached at the Heart delves into API's Eight Principles of Parenting.

 Please read the introduction first, as it contains important information that applies to all Eight Principles.
-If you have questions about applying the Eight Principles in your family, please contact an API Parent Support Group Leader near you or API Headquarters.
+If you have questions about applying the Eight Principles in your family, please contact an AP Parent Support Group Leader near you or AP Headquarters.

-See the API Principles in Spanish, in Portuguese, in Hungarian.
+See the API Principles in Spanish, in Portuguese, in Arabic, in Turkish.